 When compared to other options for replacing teeth, dentists often recommend dental implants first as they offer a fantastic long-term solution.
 Dental implants are made of biocompatible titanium and act as the tooth’s root.
 This ensures your jawbone is continually stimulated and offers the strength and stability needed to hold up the implant and its custom restoration.
 Once the implant has completely fused with your existing jawbone, you can expect longevity and natural-feeling functionality, no matter what foods you enjoy on a regular basis.
 If you want a restoration that does not shift out of place, feels comfortable, and is proven to last for decades, dental implants are your best option.

-Initial Consultation: During this appointment, Dr. Allen will examine your mouth to determine if you are qualified to receive dental implants.
+During this appointment, Dr. Allen will examine your mouth to determine if you are qualified to receive dental implants.
 If so, he will discuss your goals, as well as how the entire process will work.
 Going over the steps, he will provide you with a clear estimate of the cost of dental implants in Parker.

-Abutment: Although small, this important piece connects the implant to the customized restoration.
+Eventually, you’ll come back to our office to have the abutment component attached.
+Although small, this important piece connects the implant to the customized restoration.
 Whether you need one or six, they’ll be attached to provide lasting stability.

 Because dental implants replace the entire structure of missing teeth, they allow you to enjoy a solution that mimics your natural teeth in almost every way.
 Once the dental implant process is complete, your new teeth will look and feel so real that you might even forget that you lost teeth in the first place!
 That’s more than can be said for traditional dentures and dental bridges.
 Compared to other treatments, there are countless benefits of dental implants in Parker, CO.
 Here are just a few of the ways they can improve your life.